ricardocr987/solana-sub/README.md

 ### 5. Confirm Transaction

-This endpoint handles confirmation of multiple transactions in parallel.
-After transactions are sent and confirmed on-chain, they undergo validation to verify they represent legitimate user payments to the recipient address.
-Once validated, payment records and subscription data are persisted to the database
+The confirmation process handles multiple transactions simultaneously, sending them to the network and waiting for on-chain confirmation.
+Once confirmed, each transaction undergoes validation to ensure it's a legitimate payment, then gets stored in the database with subscription details.

 ```typescript
 // Backend: src/api/confirm.ts